AzureDoom/TagCore/docs/tag-loading.md

 - References must point to tags of the same type.
 - Resolved values are cached after first access.
 - TagCore is designed to fail fast on broken tag definitions.

+## Mermaid Color Notes

+The diagrams above use Mermaid `init` blocks and `classDef` styling.
+GitHub's Mermaid renderer usually supports these, but exact rendering can vary slightly between GitHub, static-site generators, and local preview tools.